realitycollective/com.realitycollective.service-framework-docs/docs/basics/02_getting_started.md

 ## See the running state of your service

-A handy feature contributed by one of our community ([Joost van Schaik](https://localjoost.github.io/)) which allows you to see the running state of your service and all its properties from within the editor.
+A handy feature contributed by one of our community ([Joost van Schaik](https://localjoost.github.io/)) allows you to see the running state of your service and all its properties from within the editor.

-Simply create an Empty GameObject with the same **Name** (The Name registered in the configuration and not the class name) as your service, add the **Service Display Hook** component and all the running properties of the Service will appear in the inspector for that service:
+Simply create an Empty GameObject with the same **Name** (The Name registered in the configuration and not the class name) as your service, add the **Service Display Hook** component, all the running properties of the Service will appear in the inspector for that service:

 ![Service Display Hook](./images/02_10_ServiceDisplay.png)